usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `292298ddddffebe19f44cfc942bd1150`
-- :material-text: **Run description:** UIUC NE toolkit is used to identify named entities.
-Use MINPAR to parse queries and supporting sentences.
+- :material-text: **Run description:** Use MINPAR to parse queries and supporting sentences.
 Use Homepage for similarity calculation.
 Use YAGO BOSS for retrieval.

 ---
 #### SuppHomeIsA